-Massachusetts has been transitioned from Phase I to Phase II of the re-opening process, including the lifting of the ban on short-term rentals – with certain restrictions and recommendations.
+Massachusetts transitioned from Phase I to Phase II of the re-opening process last summer, including the lifting of the ban on short-term rentals – with certain restrictions and recommendations.
 View the full Safety Standards and Checklist: Operators of Lodging from the Mass.gov website.

 On the website, it is stated, “Operators of unstaffed, individual unit lodging facilities such as short-term home or apartment rentals are required to comply with the hygiene standards specified.”

 Much of the language on the Mass.gov site lumps all lodging (including hotels, motels, inns, and B&B’s) together with short-term rentals (STR’s).
 But we have culled out all the language that is specific to STR’s for your ease.

 We are also including some links (below) to downloadable checklists and logs to assist you as you manage your rentals throughout this challenging time.

 - Provide a Contactless Check-In procedure for guests

 - Improve ventilation for enclosed spaces where possible (e.g., open doors and windows)